Susanne Hou: Biography

 Born in Shanghai and raised in Mississauga, Hou grew up in a musical family.
 At the age of nine, she studied at the Royal Conservatory of Music.
 She went on to attend the Juilliard School where she studied with Dorothy DeLay, Naoko Tanaka, and Cho-Liang Lin.
 At Juilliard, she completed BM and MM music degrees and received an Artist Diploma.

-By age 17, the young violinist performed Paganini's Twenty-four Caprices for Solo Violin in Toronto and Aspen.
-She has also performed all ten of Beethoven's Piano and Violin Sonatas in New York as well as the complete collection of Brahms' Violin and Piano Sonatas and Piano Trios.
+By age 17, she had performed Paganini's Twenty-four Caprices for Solo Violin in Toronto and Aspen.
+She has also performed all ten of Beethoven's piano and violin sonatas in New York as well as the complete collection of Brahms' violin and piano sonatas and piano trios.
 Hou continues to perform as an international soloist and has recorded the Sibelius Violin Concerto and short works by Sarasate on her CD Fire & Ice with the Slovenia Radiotelevision Symphony Orchestra among other recordings.

-She earned 3 gold medals with unanimous decisions at international violin competitions: Concours International Marguerite Long-Jacques Thibaud (France, 1999), the Rodolfo Lipizer International Violin Competition (Italy, 1999), and the Pablo Sarasate International Violin Competition (Spain, 1997).
+She earned three gold medals with unanimous decisions at international violin competitions: the Concours International Marguerite Long-Jacques Thibaud (France, 1999), the Rodolfo Lipizer International Violin Competition (Italy, 1999), and the Pablo Sarasate International Violin Competition (Spain, 1997).

-She also won first place in the Canadian Music Competition for three consecutive years, the Juilliard Dvořák Concerto Competition, the Juilliard-Lehigh Valley Chamber Orchestra Competition, and the F. Nakamichi Sibelius Violin Competition at the Aspen Music Festival.
+She won first place in the Canadian Music Competition for three consecutive years, the Juilliard Dvořák Concerto Competition, the Juilliard-Lehigh Valley Chamber Orchestra Competition, and the F. Nakamichi Sibelius Violin Competition at the Aspen Music Festival.

-Hou has also been awarded the loan of the 1729 "ex-Heath" Guarneri del Gesu violin by the Canada Council for the Arts Musical Instrument Bank competition.
+Hou was awarded the loan of the 1729 "ex-Heath" Guarneri del Gesu violin by the Canada Council for the Arts Musical Instrument Bank competition.
 She is the first ever violinist to earn first place twice and to earn both consecutively (in 2003 and 2006).
 In 2003, the instrument was valued at US$2.75 million.
 Her violin bow was made by her father, Alec Hou.